mgoddard-pivotal/pivotal-mysql-workshop/workshop_03.md

 ### Patch release frequency
 - Quarterly releases
-- We strive for a 48 turnaround for CVEs, and these tend to be in the stemcells rather than the MySQL component specifically
+- We strive for a 48 hour turnaround for CVEs, and these tend to be in the stemcells rather than the MySQL component specifically

 ### Patching methods
 - Ref. https://docs.pivotal.io/p-mysql/2-5/upgrade.html